porsche-design-system/porsche-design-system/packages/components/src/components/content/text-list/text-list.usage.md

 # Text List

 ## When to use
-  • Use a Text List for short pieces of information (should not exceed two hierarchy levels).
+  • Use a Text List to display short pieces of information in form of an unordered or ordered list.

 ---